The Price of Every Decision

 My wife was a stay-at-home mom at the time, so I would sacrifice our only income and insurance—for nothing more than a pipe dream.
 Yet, after conducting extensive research, reading books on how to launch this type of business, calling the authors for additional details, freelancing for ad agencies and design firms to ensure I could write on any subject, and purchasing insurance, this dream slowly evolved from impossible to probable.

-I realized then that author Henry David Thoreau was right:
+I realized then that author Henry David Thoreau was on to something when he said:

 “The price of anything is the amount of life